 Display advertising is the most widely used type of online advertising.
 It is advertising on a web page using a number of formats including flash, text, images, video and even audio.
 Display advertising is one of the older types of advertising and has been around since there has been web pages to put banners on.

-It is also now known that Google does not like websites that use interstitial ads so this type of advertising its not used as much anymore.
-Although you will get higher CPM (revenue per thousand pageviews), you are really sacrificing the user experience of your website.
+It is also now known that Google does not like websites that use interstitial ads so this type of advertising is not used as much anymore.
+Although you will get higher CPM (revenue per thousand page views), you are really sacrificing the user experience of your website.

 Search Engine Marketing/Optimization

 Search Engine Optimization is a popular online advertising method that takes more time than normal online advertising but its a great investment and can take any business to the next level with a #1 spot in Google.
 SEO and SEM is the method of gaining more traffic from organic search engines like Google, Bing and Yahoo.SEO and SEM is the method of gaining more traffic from organic search engines like Google, Bing and Yahoo.
 Click To Tweet

 There are a ton of ways to increase your websites SEO and its wise to hire a professional to manage your SEO because you can throw a lot of money at buying Fiverr jobs or cheap links but that doesn’t work anymore.
 These days, SEO is all about having good code, smart keyword research, great content and patience.

 Content marketing is a part of SEO but it’s so important it can be called its own online advertising method.
 It is the method of creating amazing content that attracts readers, backlinks and social shares.
 Combined, these will take your content to the first page (and maybe the first spot) of Google, where you can get a constant, steady flow of targeted traffic to your website.